 Friendship and mental illness

 If someone is suffering from a mental illness they may find it more difficult to spend time with friends.
 For example, feelings of anxiety can make social events seem threatening, and those with depression may struggle to find the motivation or energy to go to them.
 This can mean that friendships come under strain, especially when there is a lack of understanding.
 People often think that the friends don’t want to see them any more.

 Nonetheless, it is important to try to maintain friendships with friends who are struggling with mental illness.
 Try to take an empathetic approach and validate their feelings.
 Be understanding of their limits and requirements during this period.
 Furthermore try to support them in the way they want.
 If you are not sure, sometimes it can help to ask them how they want support..
 This also shows that you care.
 But don’t overburden yourself, remember you are only human too!

 With a major impact on both our physical and mental health, the importance of friendship cannot be underestimated!
 Having a good friend shows us how important it is to feel appreciated and accepted.
 This sense of belonging gives us a sense of security and identity.
 Because the pandemic has a huge impact on our daily structure and our social life, it is important that we maintain our friendships!
 It is precisely in these difficult times that you must keep trying to connect with people, whether online or in the real world.
 In this blog, psychologist Renée Lepoutre gives tips on how to stay social online!

 Are you feeling lonely or want help connecting with new or old friends?
-Don’t hesitate to contact the NiceDay Team!
-We will be happy to help you find the right professional to support you.
+Don’t hesitate to reach out for help!
 Click here for more information about online help via NiceDay.